Horn & Hardart: Operation

 In their heyday, Horn & Hardart automats were popular, busy eateries.
 They featured prepared foods displayed behind small coin- and token-operated glass-doored windows, beginning with buns, beans, fish cakes, and coffee.
-As late as the 1950s one could enjoy a large, if somewhat plain, meal for under $1.00.
-Each stack of dispensers had a metal drum that could be rotated by staff on the other side of the vending wall to refill its windows.
-Every dispenser had a slot for coins or tokens purchased from a cashier worth up to 75¢ for more expensive items.
+As late as the 1950s, one could enjoy a large, if somewhat plain, meal for under $1.00.
+Each stack of dispensers had a metal drum that staff on the other side of the vending wall could rotate to refill its windows.
+Every dispenser had a slot for coins or tokens purchased from a cashier, with tokens worth up to 75¢ for more expensive items.
 A knob was rotated to capture the fee and unlock the door.
 Dispensers were room temperature, heated, or cooled as appropriate.

-With success the chain began lunch and dinner entrees, such as fish, beef stew, and Salisbury steak with mashed potatoes.
+With success, the chain began lunch and dinner entrees, such as fish, beef stew, and Salisbury steak with mashed potatoes.

 Carolyn Hughes Crowley described the appeal of the Automats:

 In huge rectangular halls filled with shiny, lacquered tables, women with rubber tips on their fingers — "nickel throwers," as they became known — in glass booths gave customers the five-cent pieces required to operate the dispensers.
 After depositing the appropriate amount the compartment opened to present the desired food to the customer through a small glass.
 Diners picked up hot foods at buffet-style steam tables.

 The word "automat" comes from the Greek automatos, meaning "self-acting."
 Still, the Automats were heavily staffed.
 As a customer removed a compartment's contents, a worker quickly slipped another sandwich, salad, side dish, or dessert into the vacated chamber.